Kushalbaj/add-event-location/README.md

 ## Description

-This tool performs data migration on TMX rate engine JSON exports by:
+This tool performs data migration on JSON exports by:
 - Adding `eventLocationRule` objects with event "DELIVERLOAD" to charge templates
 - Mapping charge templates to rate records by name
 - Updating rate records with corresponding event location rules